Flightmate/Flightmate-Stream/README.md

 ### Click packet

-The click packet is sent out each time a user clicks out from one of the sites and contains the following data:
+The click packet is sent out each time a user clicks out from one of the sites.
+It contains the same fields as the search packet (see above), except for `flights` and `filters`, plus these additional fields:

-**price:** The total price of the flight offer the user clicked on.
+**clicked:** The OTA and price the user clicked on.

-**name:** The name of the OTA providing the result the user clicked on.
+* **agentCode:** The name of the OTA providing the result the user clicked on.
 This is masked if you don't have access to that OTA.

+* **price:** The total price of the flight the user clicked on.

 **searchIdentifier:** This is a hash of some data specific to the trip the user clicked on making it possible to match it to a specific search result.

-**domain:** The domain name of the site the outclick came from.

-**legs:** A list of all searched trip legs.
-Each leg contains:

-* **from**: A list of departure IATA codes.
-Example `["ARN", "BMA"]`.

-* **to**: A list of destination IATA codes.
-Example `["BCN"]`.

-* **date**: The leave date specified by the user.
-Example 2018-12-30

-**leaveDate:** The date of the flight leaving the departure location.

-**homeDate:** The date of departure for the return flight.

-**adults:** The number of adults specified in the search.

-**childrenAges:** The ages of the children specified by the user when the search is made.

-**youthAges:** The ages of the youths (12-25) specified by the user when the search is made.

-**device:** The type of the user device.
-Could be one of these three values: "DESKTOP", "TABLET" or "MOBILE".

-**showresultId** An unique identifier for each packet.

 See [example-json/example_click_packet.json](example-json/example_click_packet.json) for a full example.